How Businesses Can Proactively Build Strong Online Defences Against Cyber Threats

 Strengthen Cloud Security with Zero-Trust Architecture

 As more businesses move their operations to the cloud, cloud security becomes a critical part of any cybersecurity strategy.
-A zero-trust architecture shifts the mindset from “trusting users inside the network” to “trusting no one.”
+A zero-trust model shifts the mindset from “trusting users inside the network” to “trusting no one.”
 Essentially, it means every user, device, and application must be verified before they can access your network.

 This is especially important for remote workforces and businesses that rely heavily on cloud services.
 Zero-trust architecture ensures that even if a cybercriminal gains access to your network through a compromised account, they will still face multiple layers of authentication before they can do any damage.